umbrz/umbrz.github.io/_pages/about.md

 Through answering these questions I hope to achieve my goal of helping build equitable and reliable systems, and to create sustainableand inclusive policies that benefit the greater good.

 In a previous life, I wore many hats—musician, composer, consultant, and policy practitioner—before finding my way into the world of machine learning research.
+You can find a few artifacts of that time on the [extras](/extras/) page